Dreamzilla/dreamzilla.github.io/android/features/keychain.md

 > ***!*** The Passphrase is stored in Key chain by default.
 Upon the esablishment of a connection the passphrase is not prompted.
 To change this, edit the key by removing the passphrase

 ### Export keys
-Keys that are kept in Serverauditor's Key chain are easily exported.
+Keys that are kept in Serverauditor's Key chain are easily exported

 #### Export to a host
 `Export to a host` is a powerful feature that helps you to establish a key on a host automatically.